dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 CHAPTER 16  UserForm Basics    263

-It’s usually a good idea to change the default name the VBE gives to your controls to something more meaningful.
+It's usually a good idea to change the default name the VBE gives to your controls to something more meaningful.
 You might consider naming the check box

 something like cbxPrintReport.
 Note the three-letter prefix (cbx).
 There is no technical reason for using cbx as the prefix.
 This is just one example of using a

 naming convention to differentiate objects in VBA.
 Using a naming convention like this makes your code easier to read.
 In the end, the convention you choose is

-a matter of what you’re comfortable with.
+a matter of what you're comfortable with.

 A UserForm Example

-This section’s UserForm example is an enhanced version of the ChangeCase macro
+This section's UserForm example is an enhanced version of the ChangeCase macro

 from the beginning of the chapter.
 The original version of this macro changes the